Records of the Poudre River Trust

 Language of Materials

 The Poudre River Trust was established in 1984 to guide development and activity along the Poudre River corridor.
 The organization has been active in promoting the river's recreational amenities, historical significance, fish and wildlife habitat, and mixed-use development along the Fort Collins riverfront.
 The Trust has also collaborated with a wide range of local and national agencies, government and private, to bring attention to the river's historic heritage and to establish plans for its overall use and development.
 Collection materials include agendas, articles, brochures, clippings, correspondence, minutes, reports, maps, photographs, and audio/visual materials.
+A portion of the collection is digitized and online.

 The collection consists of 5 series in 9 boxes and 5 oversize folders: